-- □ You don't have to use the form, but it will help us process the information faster. - □ Either download a copy of the form from our website (www.UHCRetiree.com/pfizer) or call Customer Service and ask for the form.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+\Box You don't have to use the form, but it will help us process the information faster.

+□ Either download a copy of the form from our website (www.UHCRetiree.com/pg-MAplan) or call Customer Service and ask for the form.
+(Phone numbers for Customer Service are printed on the cover of this booklet.)

-Mail your request for payment together with any bills or receipts to us at this address:
+Mail your request for payment together with any bills or paid receipts to us at this address: